Uche Ogbodo: Early life

-Born in Enugu State to Godwin Ogbodo, and Ada Luisa Ogbodo as the second child in a family of five.
+Born in Enugu State, in the southeastern region of Nigeria, to Godwin Ogbodo, and Ada Luisa Ogbodo as the second child in a family of five.
 Ogbodo spent most of her teenage years in her hometown.
 She is a graduate of Banking and finance from the University of Nigeria.

 Career

 Ogbodo's journey to Nollywood began following the decision of her father to register her with the Actors Guild of Nigeria in Enugu State, and she subsequently acted in other movies such as Be My Val, Family Romance, Festac Town, Forces of Nature, Four Sisters.
-In 2013 she, won Spotless Actress of the year from Godfrey Okoye University and in 2015, she’s wothe Fashion Icon Of Tho Ytar Award, Best Supporting Actress at City the People Entertainment Awards for her role in “Mummy Why and ,"2018 Outstanding Nollywood Actress at the Icon 2018 Awards.
+In 2013, she won Spotless Actress of the year from Godfrey Okoye University and in 2015, she won the Fashion Icon of The Year Award, Best Supporting Actress at the City People Entertainment Awards for her role in “Mummy Why", and in 2018 Outstanding Nollywood Actress at the Icon 2018 Awards.

 In 2011, she was assaulted by Enugu based movie marketers, Amaco Brothers because she supposedly delayed movie production and made them lose money with imminent ban threat and arrest but after investigations by the Actor Guilds of Nigeria, the judgment was placed in her favor.

 Personal life

 A popular Nigerian article blog "whoiswriter" claims that Uche Ogbodo currently has two kids.
-She welcomed her first child, Mildred Chinagorom, in 2014 and her second child, Chimsimdiri Lumina Ugwoegbu in June 9, 2021.
+She gave birth to her first child, Mildred Chinagorom, in 2014 and her second child, Chimsimdiri Lumina Ugwoegbu in June 9, 2021.
 She married her second daughter's father Bobby Maris traditionally in her hometown in Enugu state on January 5, 2023.
+Uche Ogbodo welcomed a baby boy with Bobby Maris in October 2023.